No matter your current level of Korean, you always need to learn new words and phrases. After all, vocabulary forms the cornerstone of any language.

 Thus, it develops memory retention and focuses more frequently on difficult items and less often on easier ones.

 Second, you can use it on your smartphone and laptop, which is handy anytime, anywhere.
-Physical flashcards are also available but are less suitable than portable devices.
+Physical flashcards are also available, but are less suitable than portable devices.

 Learning a new language doesn’t have to be boring.
 Flashcard apps and sites make studying fun with games, contests, and rewards.
 In short, they keep you engaged and motivated.